Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 90S and 00N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 90 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.41 degrees Kelvin in August 2025, versus 0.35 in July.
+In both land and oceanic locations at latitudes between 90 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.41 degrees Kelvin in August 2025, versus 0.35 in July 2025.

 Sample.
-In this monthly series, there are 2,108 observations overall.
-The series covers the period extending from January 1850 to August 2025.
+There are 2,108 data points overall in the monthly series displayed in the plot above.
+The series covers the time span stretching from January 1850 to August 2025.

 History.
-Have a look at some summary statistics we computed on the full sample: the anomaly averaged -0.32 degrees Kelvin; it achieved a maximum of 0.71 in September 2023; it registered a minimum of -0.92 in June 1911.
+Here’s a quick look at some summary statistics calculated on the full sample: the anomaly had a mean of -0.32 degrees Kelvin; it reached a trough of -0.92 in June 1911; it hit a maximum of 0.71 in September 2023.

 Latest values